Case Fatality Rate: number of deaths compared to / the number of those that are known to have been infected.

 Since the coronavirus outbreak began, the condition of democracy and human rights has worsened in 80 countries, with particularly sharp deterioration in struggling democracies and highly repressive states, according to the experts surveyed by the project.
 More than 60 percent of the respondents predicted that the pandemic’s impact on political rights and civil liberties in their countries of focus would be mostly negative for the next three to five years. freedomhouse.org 20201002

 While I think the media has been overblowing the severity of the pandemic, I have been underestimating it.
-My stance toward Climate Change, however, is that of wondering what life is going to be like in a decade or two, and especially for the newest generation among us.
+However, in one of the worst affected countries, USA, the death rate from all causes has not been affected by a mean of more than ten percent because of COVID-19.
+These are not bad times.
+Much worse times will be had in the future with climate change.
+I wonder what life will be like in a decade or two, or for the newest generation among us.
 I wonder if climate technology would save us, much like human kind races to find a vaccine.
 Will the use of climate technology have unpredicted outcomes, and of what severity?

 Not specifically, but I am mainly considering if the virus has mutated to a new antigen, while being open to other interpretations.

 As can be seen in the chart above showing deaths per day by world regions, something is happening in Europe.
 The rest of the world doing relatively fine while COVID-19 deaths in Europe going up?
 What?
 It can't just be Europeans behaving badly, right?
 Just Europeans not wearing masks and having sex parties?

 Italy was one of the first affected in Europe, especially northern Italy in the Lombardy region with Milan.
 Hospitalizations in Italy are up overall: